 - Machine-to-Machine Lab (M2M) - For additional information, contact Professor Eric Matson.

 - Mobile Computing Laboratory - For information, contact Professor Marc Rogers.

 - Network Engineering Laboratories - For information, contact Professor Phil Rawles.

 - Purdue Homeland Security Institute - For additional information, contact Professor Eric Dietz.

-- Smart Machine and Assistive Robotic Technology Laboratory (SMART) - For information contact Professor B.C.
+- Smart Machine & Assistive Robotics Technology (SMART) Laboratory - For information contact Professor B.C.
 Min.